vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 }
 ```

 When we pass `404` to the switch, the first case is a match and the block inside is executed.
 Because there is no break, the execution continues to the `case 418:` block even though the input is clearly not 418.
-In this block, there is `break` so the switch finally ends.
+In this block, there is `break`, so the switch finally ends.
 The output is, however, the following:

 ```
 Not found!
 I am a teapot!
 ```

-Not what we intended right?
-While fall-through behavior can be useful sometimes, more often than not it is just a result of accidentally missed break.
+Not what we intended, right?
+While fall-through behavior can be useful sometimes, more often than not, it is just a result of accidentally missed break.
 Switch statements are therefore error-prone.
-In more complicated scenarios when there is a missing break, you may be in doubt whether it is an error or it was intentional.
+In more complicated scenarios, when there is a missing break, you may be in doubt whether it is an error or it was intentional.
 It can be useful in low-level code, which is performance-sensitive, but in the high-level code, it can be dangerous.

 ## Single value cases
 One of the unfortunate limitations of the switch is that in each case, there can be just a single value.
 This forces you to rely on fall-through if you want to have the same behavior for multiple values.